 Weather: Spring and Fall days in southern Utah are generally mild to warm, with cool nights.
 Rain, and even snow, is always possible.

-Visit Capitol Reef National Park, beginning with a stimulating walk to the spectacular Hickman Bridge, a large natural arch (1.5 miles / 3km, 400 foot / 120m elevation gain), seeing a Freemont pit house and granary ruin along the way.
-After a brief stop at the visitor center we will visit the old town of Fruita, view Fremont petroglyphs in the cliff faces along the Fremont River and have a picnic lunch.
-We then drive along Slickrock Drive to Capitol Gorge, absorbing the landscapes, geology and history of the park.
-Depending on the road conditions we may drive down to Capitol Gorge Trailhead and for a short hike into the narrow, impressive gorge (1 mile / 1.6km roundtrip, no elevation change) to view petroglyphs and see Register Rock with names of early explorers.
+Visit Capitol Reef National Park, beginning with a stimulating walk to the spectacular Hickman Bridge, a large natural arch (1.5 miles / 3km, 400 foot / 120m elevation gain), passing a Fremont pit house and granary ruin along the way.
+After a brief stop at the park's visitor center we will visit the old town of Fruita, review the area's geology and have a picnic lunch.

-Return to Torrey for a group dinner.
+Return to Torrey, stopping along the way to admire spectacular Fremont petroglyphs along the Fremont River.
 If the night is clear after dinner, return to the park for star gazing.
 The park is designated as an International Dark Sky Park.

-Leave our Torrey hotel following breakfast and drive east to Hanksville along the Fremont River and then southward past the Henry Mountains to the Colorado River, nestled within steep canyon walls.
-Stops will include key geological and archeological sites, such as petroglyphs exposed near springs, and panoramic views across the Colorado River and Lake Powell.
+Leave our Torrey hotel following breakfast and drive east to Hanksville and then southward past the Henry Mountains to the Colorado River.
+Stops will include key geological and archeological sites, such as petroglyphs exposed near springs, and panoramic views of Lake Powell.

 Morning free to enjoy the hotel spa, explore the town of Bluff and Bluff Fort, or participate in an optional morning tour with choices of the Wolfman Panel, Monarch Cave (with 3 miles of moderate hiking) or a drive across the Valley of the Gods and up the Moki Dugway to the Muley Point Overlook.
 Many of these areas are now protected in the boundaries of the Bears Ears National Monument.
 We can arrange a tour with a local guide.